Bambi (character)

-Bambi is the title character in Felix Salten's 1923 novel, Bambi, a Life in the Woods, and its sequel, Bambi's Children, as well as the Disney animated films Bambi and Bambi II.
+Bambi is the title character in Felix Salten's 1923 novel, Bambi, a Life in the Woods, and its sequel, Bambi's Children.
 The character also appears in Salten's novels Perri and Fifteen Rabbits.

 Early German-language editions of the novels were illustrated by Hans Bertle.
-In the films, Bambi's species was changed from a roe deer to a white-tailed deer, which would be more familiar to American audiences.
-His image is a Disney icon, comparable to the recognition of Jiminy Cricket or Tinkerbell, and he is even shown on Disney stock certificates.
-He appears as a summon in the video game Kingdom Hearts, and is a playable character in Disney Magic Kingdoms.
-He is one of the guests in the animated television series House of Mouse.
-He also makes cameos in No Hunting (1955), Who Framed Roger Rabbit (1988), The Lion King 1½ (2004), and Chip 'n Dale: Rescue Rangers (2022).
+In the Disney film adaptations, Bambi's species was changed from a roe deer to a white-tailed deer, which would be more familiar to American audiences.
+His image is a Disney icon, comparable to the recognition of Jiminy Cricket or Tinker Bell, and he is even shown on Disney stock certificates.

+Adaptations

+Bambi has appeared in multiple adaptations of Salten's books.

-Disney film appearances
+Disney films

-Bambi
+Bambi (1942)

 In the first film, Bambi is not very strongly personalized to strengthen the environmental perspective of the film.
 Bambi, as with most of his friends, could be any deer in any forest.
 In his early youth, Bambi has wide eyes, spindly legs, a curious nature and high-pitched voice.
 As he grows, he gradually becomes more mature, but even in young adulthood, he seems a very young buck with a delicate build and a fairly naïve nature.

 The naturalistic animation in the first film was helped by a pair of four-month-old fawns sent to the studio by Maine game wardens.
 However, human models were also used for one scene: actress Jane Randolph and Ice Capades star Donna Atwood acted as live-action references for the scene where Bambi and Thumper are on ice.
 Disney also had Rico LeBrun, a painter of animals, come to the studio to lecture on the structure and movement of animals.
 Nature photographer Maurice Day spent months in a forest in Maine, recording animals for the animators, as well.